Katerina Teaiwa

 Katerina Teaiwa (born Katerina Martina Teaiwa), is a Pacific scholar, artist and teacher of Banaban, I-Kiribati and African American heritage.
 Teaiwa is well known for her scholarly and artistic work that focuses on the history of British Phosphate Commissioners mining activity in the Pacific during the 1900s and the consequent displacement of Banabans.
 In 2022, she became the first Indigenous woman from the Pacific to win the Australian University Teacher of the Year award and be promoted to full professor at the Australia National University.

 Biography

 Katerina Teaiwa has paternal links to Banaba and Tabiteuea in Kiribati and maternal links to Washington D.C in the United States.
 Teaiwa was born in Savusavu, Fiji and raised in Lautoka and Suva, Fiji.
 Her father, John Tabakitoa Teaiwa, is from Tabiang and Tabwewa villages on Banaba and Rabi in Fiji, and Eita and Utiroa villages on Tabiteuea.
-She has two sisters, Teresia Teaiwa and Maria Teaiwa-Rutherford.
+He is a former Chairman of the Rabi Council of Leaders and the first Banaban to attend university.
+Her mother, Joan Martin Teaiwa is from Washington D.C.
+Katerina has two sisters, Teresia Teaiwa and Maria Teaiwa-Rutherford.
 She attended St Joseph's Secondary School and Yat-Sen Primary School in Suva.